Leadership and Board

 Shelly Glenn leads Florida Cancer Specialists’ marketing and referral base management initiatives.
 Shelly joined FCS in 2012 bringing more than 20 years of healthcare industry and business-to-consumer experience with her.
 She is highly knowledgeable in all aspects of sales, marketing, operations, communications, training and customer service.
 Prior to joining FCS, Shelly was Vice President of Marketing & Sales for Vantage Oncology, a radiation oncology organization based in Atlanta, GA.
 While at Vantage, she was responsible for developing and implementing strategies to increase patient volume as well as the profile of the company.
 Shelly was formerly the Chief Administrative Officer for Park ‘N Fly and previously held positions with increasing sales and marketing responsibilities at The Care Group, Roche Professional Service Centers and Sandoz Nutrition.
 Shelly received a Bachelor of Science degree in Marketing from Lehigh University, as well as a Global Leadership designation from the University of Pennsylvania’s Wharton School.
 Dedicated to increasing cancer awareness and education, Shelly currently serves on the Board of Directors of the Florida Cancer Specialists Foundation, Jack & Jill Late Stage Cancer Foundation, and as both Legislative Committee Member and Chair of the Marketing & Communications Committee for the Florida Society of Clinical Oncology (FLASCO).
 She was 2013 Co-Chair of American Cancer Society’s Making Strides Against Breast Cancer in Sarasota/Manatee and was named the 2014 Leukemia & Lymphoma Society’s Woman of the Year.
 Also, Shelly is an active member of the American Marketing Association, Community Oncology Alliance’s Patient Advocacy Network and Kettering Executive Network.
 On the personal side, Shelly enjoys spending time with family and friends, traveling, biking and walking.

-Stephen Clark is the Director of Programs for the United States Air Force and serves on the JAJF board in his private capacity.
-As the Director of Programs he oversees the development, justification, and consolidation of the Air Forces five year financial plan totaling over $750B in resources and manpower.
-Prior to his current role, Stephen served as the Director of Plans, Programs, Requirements, and Manpower for the United States Special Operations Command where he oversaw the development and consolidation of the Special Operations five year plan integrating the plans of USSOCOM’s five component commands.
+Prior to his retirement, he was the Director of Programs for the United States Air Force overseeing the development, justification, and consolidation of the Air Forces five-year financial plan totaling over $750B in resources and manpower.
+Previously, Stephen served as the Director of Plans, Programs, Requirements, and Manpower for the United States Special Operations Command where he oversaw the development and consolidation of the Special Operations five year plan integrating the plans of USSOCOM’s five component commands.
 He also served as the Deputy Commanding General of the Joint Special Operations Command.
 Stephen has commanded at the Squadron, Group and Wing level.
-During his command of the 27th Special Operations Wing he was responsible for over 4000 Airmen and Civilians and their families, $15B worth of infrastructure and aircraft, a multi year construction program worth $1.5B, the operations of a military base, airfield, training range, and the execution of over 5000 combat hours.
+During his command of the 27th Special Operations Wing he was responsible for over 4000 Airmen and Civilians and their families, $15B worth of infrastructure and aircraft, a multi-year construction program worth $1.5B, the operations of a military base, airfield, training range, and the execution of over 5000 combat hours.
+He has deployed in support of operations in Bosnia, Somalia, Haiti, Afghanistan and Iraq.

-Clark earned his bachelor’s degree in Political Science from the University of Tennessee, Masters in Public Administration from Troy State, Masters in National Security from the Naval War College, and was a Defense Fellow at Harvards Weatherhead Center for International Relations.
+Clark earned his bachelor’s degree in Political Science from the University of Tennessee, Masters in Public Administration from Troy State, Masters in National Security from the Naval War College, and was a Defense Fellow at Harvard’s Weatherhead Center for International Relations.
 Stephen is a command pilot with over 3300 hours primarily in the AC-130H/U gunship.
-In addition to JAJF Stephen is a member of the Great Falls Rotary Club.
+In addition to JAJF Stephen is a member of the National Association of Corporate Directors and the Great Falls Rotary Club.
 He is an avid cyclist, skier, and enjoys fly fishing.
-Stephen and his wife Cynthia have two grown daughters Shelby and Sydney, and reside in Vienna Va.
+Stephen and his wife Cynthia have two grown daughters Shelby and Sydney and reside in Herndon Virginia.

 Global Marketing Director, Media & Entertainment, Accenture